eakoriakin/ionic-selectable-pages/pages/multiple-values-template.md

 Directive: `ionicSelectableValueTemplate`

-A template to render multiple values.
+Using value template to display multiple values.